-The Medicare Beneficiary Identifier (MBI) Look-up tool allows providers to use our secure eServices online portal to obtain the new MBI number when patients do not present their Medicare card.
-The MBI Look-up tool will only return an MBI if the new Medicare card has been mailed to avoid potential confusion if the MBI is used before the beneficiary receives their new Medicare card.
+The Medicare Beneficiary Identifier (MBI) Lookup tool allows providers to use our secure eServices online portal to obtain the new MBI number when patients do not present their Medicare card.
+If you do not already have access, sign up now for access to eServices to use the tool.

-From April 1, 2018 to December 31, 2019, CMS will offer a transition period during which the system will accept both HICNs and MBIs on Medicare transactions (including eligibility requests and claims) for beneficiaries in the Medicare program prior to April 1, 2018 (i.e., those who received a HICN on their Medicare card).
+From April 1, 2018, to December 31, 2019, CMS will offer a transition period during which the system will accept both HICNs and MBIs on Medicare transactions (including eligibility requests and claims) for beneficiaries in the Medicare program prior to April 1, 2018 (i.e., those who received an HICN on their Medicare card).
+The transition period ensures your Medicare patients continue to get care by allowing you to use either the HICN or the MBI for all Medicare transactions.
 Note: Providers should not submit both numbers on the same transaction.

-Beginning in January 2020, physicians may only use MBIs, with limited exceptions.
+Beginning in January, 2020, providers may only use MBIs, with limited exceptions.

 Figure 1: MBI Lookup Tab